bot-ts/docs/utilities/paths-and-urls.md

   This section contains utilities to manage file paths and URLs within your project, ensuring consistent path generation from the project root and handling Git URLs for files.
 ---

 # Paths and URLs

-This section contains utilities to manage file paths and URLs within your project, ensuring consistent path generation from the project root and handling Git URLs for files.

 ---